versionone/jafar/README.md

 ## Why ##

 Why do you want to run Jasmine tests on Windows headlessly?
-Simle: continuous integration.
+Simple: continuous integration.
 If your build system runs on Windows and you want to test drive your JavaScript, you _need_ it to run automatically and report results.
-Most build systems accept junit test result format, so integrating Jafar is easy.
+Most build systems accept the JUnit test result format, so integrating Jafar is easy.

 ## How ##